yassato/caige_barley/manuscript/manuscript.md

 The influence of neighboring genotypes depends not only on plant genetics but also on pathogen life histories, with respect to generation time and dispersal mode.

-- discussion on the generation time and dispersal model of NFNB, SFNB, and Scald
+- discussions on the generation time and dispersal model of NFNB, SFNB, and Scald (based on Iqra's literature survey)

 ## Applicability and limitation